On order preserving and order reversing mappings defined on cones of convex functions: Infinite dimensional version of the ``Artstein-Avidan-Milman'' theorem

-\end{proof} \begin{corollary} Suppose that $X$ is a Banach space.
+is a fully order preserving $\varrho$-to-$\varrho$ continuous linear mapping.
+This entails that $X^*$ is isomorphic to $X$.
+Note the $\varrho$-to-$\varrho$ continuity is equivalent to $w^*$-to-$w$ continuity in this setting.
+Then we obtain that $X$ is reflexive.
+Indeed, $T:X{^*}\to X$ is a linear isomorphism which is $w^{*}$-to-$w$ continuous and by the Alaoglu theorem, we have that $T(B_{X^{*}})$ is a weakly compact subset of $X$.
+By the open mapping theorem, it follows that there exists $\lambda>0$ so that $\lambda B_{X}\subseteq T(B_{X^{*}})$, which implies that $B_{X}$ is weakly compact, hence, yields the reflexivity of $X$. \end{proof} \begin{corollary} Suppose that $X$ is a Banach space.
 Then there is a fully order reversing mapping from ${\rm conv}(X)$ to itself if and only if $X$ is reflexive and isomorphic to its dual $X^*$.